joshHug/LeidenITP/labs/extra_exercises.md

     value = 20
 ```

-The problem with the code above is that an `if` `else` statement can do anything, while the a ternary statement signals to the reader that a value is assigned according to some condition.
-The code above as a ternary statement in python looks as follows:
+The problem with the code above is that an `if` `else` statement can do anything, while the ternary statement signals to the reader that a value is assigned according to some condition.
+The code above as a ternary statement in Python looks as follows:
 ```python
 value = 10 if SomeCondintion else 20
 ```

-In the following exercises you can practise with ternary operators:
+In the following exercises, you can practice with ternary operators:

 - abs (easy -> hard)